bozyurt21/photository/README.md

 ---

-## Performance & Memory Considerations

-- Uses `PHAsset` + `PHImageManager` instead of storing image binaries in Core Data.
-- Thumbnails and full-size images are requested with explicit `targetSize` to avoid inconsitent UI design.
-- Image loading is asynchronous and on-demand in SwiftUI views (`onAppear`), so only currently visible cells allocate images.
-- The hash helper intentionally simulates processing delay; the app is designed to:
-  - Keep the UI responsive.
-  - Provide progressive feedback through the progress bar and live group updates.

----

 ## Potential Extensions:

-- Add unit tests for:
-  - `PhotoGroup.group(for:)` mapping.
-  - Import logic (duplicate handling, group creation).
-- Add richer metadata and search (e.g., by date range).
 - Allow users to attach notes to photos for more personal context.
+(Thinking of polaroid type of Screen Image so user can add notes about the photo like it is a polaroid image)
 - Add multi-select delete on the Group Detail screen.